patricia-9000/eccsmith/README.md

 Eccsmith has been verified to work on Ubuntu 22.04.4 LTS.

-**This project is stil being developed and adapted from Blacksmith.
-The rest of this readme is a work in progress.**
+**This project is stil being developed and adapted from Blacksmith!
+The rest of this readme is a work in progress!**

 ## Step 1 - Build